tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_other_tool_options.md

 ## Custom UX solutions

-If you want to build a beautiful API doc website that rivals sites such as [Parse.com](http://parse.com) and others, you'll most likely need to involve a UX engineer to build it.
-Fortunately, this is a solution that many UX engineers and other web developers are usually excited to tackle.
+If you want to build a beautiful API doc website that rivals sites such as [Parse.com](http://parse.com) (a custom-built solution that uses Prism.js, Sinatra, and other in-house tools), you'll most likely need to involve a UX engineer to build it.
+Fortunately, building an API docs site is a solution that many UX engineers and other web developers are usually excited to tackle.

 If you want to integrate your API documentation into your main website, ask the person designing your main website for strategies on integrating the doc site into it.
 This integration might allow you to leverage authentication (if needed) and other interaction points (such as with forums or support tickets).